 In your final year, you have the opportunity to put your knowledge into practice by completing an in-depth, independent research project or dissertation.
 This will give you the chance to further develop vital employability skills in areas of research, time management and critical thinking.

-This means that you are able to gain a professional qualification by taking fewer exams when you graduate, giving your career a head start.
+This means that you can gain a professional qualification by taking fewer exams when you graduate, giving your career a head start.

 Alternatively, you could opt for a placement year to gain relevant work experience within an external business.
 A work placement can give you a competitive edge in the graduate job market and provide you with key contacts within the industry.

-The Essex Business School Placements Manager can offer bespoke support throughout the process of researching, applying and interviewing for placements.
+The Student Development Team can offer bespoke support throughout the process of researching, applying and interviewing for placements.
 However, it is your responsibility to apply, prepare for and secure your own role.
 Our students have gained placements with organisations such as BMW, Samsung and Cummins.

 Our staff specialise in areas including: